 I wanted to be active for the common good.
 The democratic system and its institutions.
 The exchange of ideas that take us further as a nation.
 I wanted to strive towards a systemic change (even though I didn’t call it that way back then).

 I am a systemic thinker by nature

 Wholehearted.
 Offbeat.
 Visionary but pragmatic.
-Someone who recognises potential in people, in individuals and organisations, in ideas and developments, in places and spaces.
+Someone who recognises potential in people, in individuals and organisations, in ideas and developments, in places and spaces, in situations and circumstances.
+Someone who knows how to use this potential.
 Someone who makes people, ideas and information come together.
 Someone who loves to contribute.
 Someone who aims to give his best.

 As a citoyen today